Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 PRO TIP: Go Slowly – Don’t rush this part!
 Take as many breaks as you need so that your puppy stays happy while training.
 As my mother would say – thinking positively is key to success.

 If your puppy is whining, scratching at the crate door, you’ve gone too fast.

-Crate training a puppy at night
+How to crate train a puppy at night

+This is the first step in the crate training a puppy journey.
 The first night you bring your puppy home you should have them sleep in their crate next to your bed.

 This way, you’ll make sure everyone gets enough sleep and that you can hear them when they wake up to go to the toilet – it’s likely that they will!

 When they do, take your puppy to their toilet area and reward them.
 Remember to keep calm and relaxed – we don’t want them to think it’s the morning!

 If they wake up again but have just been to the loo, they are likely just a bit distressed at being on their own.
 This is where you’ll need to resist the puppy eyes.
 Gently talk to them and let them sniff your hand through the crate but avoid the temptation of putting your puppy in your bed!

 Of course, if you want them on your bed, you can take them out.
 Unless you want the crate on your bed…?

 Once your puppy is sleeping comfortably through the night, you can start to move the crate outside of your bedroom to wherever you’d prefer it to be.